NTielman/portfolio_app/README.md

 ## Setup
-Clone the repository to a local directory cd into the directory and run `dart main.dart`or cluck on the debugger play icon to run in debug mode
+Clone the repository to a local directory cd into the directory and run `dart main.dart`or click on the debugger play icon to run in debug mode

 ## Screenshots